hellospacecorgi/marvel_pastebin_java/README.md

 ---

-The RED-GREEN-REFACTOR commits listed above are the major ones closely related to the ModelFacade and ModelImpl.
+<p>The commits listed above are ones closely related to the interaction of ModelImpl with InputModel (mocked) and OutputModel (mocked),
+the interaction of OnlineMarvelModel and MarvelApiHandler (mocked), and the interaction of OutputModel and PastebinApiHandler (mocked).</p>

 The test suite also covered some unit testing of concrete model classes to assert for expected behaviours.